-The final exam will be written in class.
+The midterm and final exam will be written in class.
 It may include material from readings, assignments, discussions, and guest speakers or field trips.
 The final will also include a short case analysis which will be assigned before the final so you can read it and have time to think about it.
 The format for the final will be short answer, some definitions, and longer written answers to the case.
-The final exam will be given only when scheduled, Tuesday, December 11, 2018, 4:00 p.m. to 6:00 p.m.
+The final exam will be given only when scheduled, Thursday, May 16th, 1:00 p.m. to 3:00 p.m.

-Team Project: The Social Business Model Canvas
+Team Project: Using The Impact Business Model Canvas and SDGs to solve a problem.